Process of Filing a Car Accident Claim in St. Louis County

 Special Process Server in Auto Injury Claims

 In St. Louis County, victims are also required to file what is called a special process server form.
 The purpose of this form is to verify that a court-approved process server can be appointed to serve the defendant in the case.
-Sometimes, whenever the case is involving a minor, they must also file a petition for approval of next friend, which simply means that a parent or guardian will be responsible for all of the decision making when it comes to the lawsuit.
+Sometimes, like when the case involves a minor, they must also file a petition for approval of next friend, which simply means that a parent or guardian will be responsible for all of the decision making when it comes to the lawsuit.

 Once the lawsuit is filed, the process server or a sheriff will have the defendant served with the lawsuit.
 Once the defendant is served, they must file an answer within 30 days.